-9.2.3 CoM role in complaints process: (revise as per flow chart processes)
+8.2.3 CoM role in complaints process (see Appendix 2):

-Complaints of type 1 or 2 (see section 9.1, above) can often be addressed and resolved through the use of existing university and CoM policies and frameworks, as applicable.
+Complaints of type 1 or 2 (see section 8.1, above) can often be addressed and resolved through the use of existing university and CoM policies and frameworks, as applicable.
 These should be applied in accordance with the principles outlined in section 8.1.
 Generally, the CoM faculty administrator most immediately responsible for supervising the academic work of the medical faculty about whom complaints have been made will be the first person involved.
 This involvement can have several possible outcomes: